afishhh/silpkg/README.md

 ## no_std

 While the crate will build without `std`, it still depends on `alloc` and since `std::io` is absent the only way to actually use the library is through the `silpkg::base` module with the `unstable_base` feature.
-In the future a slice-backed `Pkg` may be implemented to allow for easy no_std use, although currently I have too little time to do this myself.
+Theoretically a slice-backed `Pkg` could be implemented to allow for easy no_std use, although currently I have too little time (and see little reason) to do this myself.
 For implementing your own IO frontend for the `silpkg::base` module, look at how `silpkg::sync::Pkg` is currently implemented.